paper-toaster/osu-wiki/wiki/Help_Centre/en.md

 Setting the in-game sensitivity to 1.0x (which is default) will fix this in most cases, but may leave your cursor feeling sluggish.
 We suggest enabling *raw input* in the game options and using the drivers for your peripheral of choice to alter sensitivity.

-You may also wish to adjust the *DPI* setting of your mouse, if you are using one.
+You may also wish to adjust the DPI setting of your mouse, if you are using one.
 Higher DPI settings provide more accurate positioning to the game client and may smooth out any jitters.

 We also suggest ensuring your peripherals are clean and free from dirt or debris.
-A hair or bit of dust in front of a mouse's optical sensor can do very strange things to the way a cursor moves.
+A string of hair or bit of dust in front of a mouse's optical sensor can do very strange things to the way a cursor moves.

-##### What is raw input, and how do I turn it on?
+#### What is raw input, and how do I turn it on?

 **Raw input forces the game to use a cleaner and more direct means to access the information from your peripherals.
 This generally increases the accuracy of the output from the device.**

-*Notice: If you are using a tablet, turning on raw input may cause the cursor to jump to the corner of the screen.
-This is due to the way tablets are designed, as they use Absolute Positioning.*
+*Notice: If you are using a tablet, turning on raw input may cause the cursor to be stuck in the corner of the screen.
+This is due to the way tablets are designed, as they use absolute positioning (unlike computer mice, which use relative positioning)*

-To enable raw input, follow these steps:
+To enable raw input, do the following:

 1. Open osu!.
-2. Enter the `Options` menu or hit `Ctrl` + `O`.
+2. Enter the `Options` menu or press `Ctrl` + `O`.
 3. Type `raw` into the quick search to jump straight to the option.
 4. Click the `Raw input` radio button.

-#### I'm playing from a tablet and my cursor feels too slow!
+### I'm playing from a tablet and my cursor feels too slow!

 **You can solve this problem by defining a smaller tablet area for your device.**